Kay M. Tye, PhD

 Postdoctoral Training, Stanford University

-Dr. Tye is an Assistant Professor at Massachusetts Institute of Technology where her lab focuses on understanding how the brain processes the differences between positive and negative stimuli, and leveraging cutting-edge techniques to reprogram neural circuits to induce long lasting changes in behavior.
+Dr. Tye is an Associate Professor at Massachusetts Institute of Technology where her lab focuses on understanding how the brain processes the differences between positive and negative stimuli, and leveraging cutting-edge techniques to reprogram neural circuits to induce long lasting changes in behavior.

 - Learning & Memory